Blog post

 As said above, processes are by definition repetitive, and continuously implementing even small improvements can really affect the overall performance.

-In the optimization phase you see the bigger picture, analyze the results, and suggest further small or big changes to the process.
+In the optimization phase you see the bigger picture, analyze the results, and suggest further changes to the process.

 For the BPM lifecycle to be truly successful, you need to approach it with a continuous improvement mindset.